 Ajmer Sharif is one of the best sightseeing places to visit in Ajmer, in addition to being a pilgrimage hub for both Hindus and Muslims.

-The street outside the Dargah is overlaid with shops selling a wide range of items like perfumes, sweets, flowers, and chadars (sacred sheets), which are offered to Khwaja.
+The street outside the Dargah is overlaid with shops selling a wide range of items like perfumes, sweets, flowers, and chadars (sacred sheets), offered to Khwaja.
 While entering the Dargah, one needs to go through a series of large doors made of silver with striking carvings.
 They open into a courtyard that houses the tomb of Moinuddin Chishti, sculpted out of marble.

 The dargah has remained pilgrims site belonging to Hinduism and Islam since ancient times and also attracts Jains and Sikhs.
 Pilgrims come here from around the world and offer chaddars to the shrine.
 Pilgrims also give rose leaves, which total up to seven tonnes per day.
 Women are also allowed to enter the dargah.
 As per the Dargah, around 20 thousand pilgrims visit the site every day.